creatorpiyush/fictional-carnival/database_management/sequelize_for_database/README.md

 const Datatype = Sequelize.DataTypes

-> test command for connection checking db.authenticate()
+> test command for connection checking[not required in program just for testing whether db is connected or not] db.authenticate()
   .then(() => {
     console.log("Connection Worked");